DrJZhou/Deep-Learning-for-Aspect-Level-Sentiment-Classification-Baselines/README.md

 # Deep-Learning-for-Aspect-Level-Sentiment-Classification-Baselines
-The public state-of-the-art methods for deep learning based ASC
+The public state-of-the-art methods for deep learning based ASC.
+This is part of my survey paper "Deep learning for Aspect-level Sentiment Classificiation: Survey, Vision and Challenges".

 ## Note
 All the codes and datasets for ASC will be released later.